Adastros/Adastros/README.md

-# Hi, welcome to my GitHub profile!

 ## About

-I am a self-taught web developer that currently works as a process engineer at Applied Medical.
-I am looking to transition into the web development field.
+I am an aspiring software engineer that currently works as a process development engineer at Applied Medical.
 My passion for web development began when I discovered freeCodeCamp and started working through the curriculum on my free time.
-As I worked through the curriculum I knew I wanted to become a web developer.
+As I worked through the curriculum I knew I wanted to become a software engineer.
 I was drawn in by the process of bringing a website or application from concept to reality.

 ## Skills